A Glossary of Quilting Terms

 Binding A strip of fabric sewn over the edges of the quilt layers to finish the raw edges, add strength, and/or decorate the edge.
 Normally a binding is sewn on one side, then brought over the edge to the other side where it is secured, but a binding can also be a part of the backing wrapped over to the front.
 Can be straight or cut on the bias.
 Click here for a picture tutorial on Single Fold Binding.
-Click here for tips on making bias binding with the tube method.
 Here are tips on ending double fold binding.
 How much fabric will you need?
 Click here for a chart.

 Birthing a quilt.
 The method of sewing the quilt batting and backing to the outside edges of the quilt (right sides together), then turning the whole thing inside out as if it were a pillowcase.
 If you have laid out the layers correctly, the batting will be in the middle, and you can slip stitch the quilt pillow closed.